mriduava/mridu-auction/README.md

 * A user can bid to other user's auctions.
 * A user can not bid less than or equal to the initial/leading price.
 * A user can not bid to his/her own auction.
-* A user can search 'auction item/s' writing the itme name partially/fully in the search input field.
+* A user can search 'auction item/s writing the item name partially/fully in the search input field.
-* A user can see his/her own auctions (if any) clicking on 'MY AUCTIONS'.
+* A user can see his/her own auction/s (if any) clicking on 'MY AUCTIONS'.

 ## `FRONTEND`
 * Navigate to the "frontend" folder <br>